Content Information

 $130 is the payment amount for the week.

-Under Iowa law and administrative code, some forms of income reduce your benefit payment one dollar for each dollar earned (dollar for dollar).
+Under Iowa law and administrative code, some types of income reduce your benefit payment by one dollar for each dollar earned (dollar for dollar).
 Income that is 100% deductible includes:

 - Vacation pay and paid time off